Chad Basin campaign (2018–2020): Renewed rebel offensives

 On 25 April, Nigerian Defense Minister Mansur Dan Ali declared that "the Boko Haram terror network has been overwhelmed and the leadership structure is presently decimated".
 Analyst Andrew McGregor commented this claim by noting that "despite the Nigerian Army's repeated claims of imminent victory, villagers and forest workers continue to be slaughtered" by the insurgents.
 Two days later, ISWAP launched a major attack on the military base at Mararrabar Kimba, using motorcycles, 12 technicals as well as three armoured personnel carriers.
 The Nigerian defenders were overrun, and forced to retreat, whereupon the rebels captured much military equipment and withdrew with their loot.
 By late April, analysts estimated that ISWAP had grown to between 5,000 and 18,000 fighters, and had begun to raise taxes around Lake Chad.

 In early May, ISWAP attacked the town of Gajiganna, Borno, where it destroyed the local barracks before retreating.
 In the same month, Shekau's Boko Haram faction initiated a series of attacks near Lake Chad, targeting Bama, Banki, Ngom, Tungunshe, and Maiduguri.
-These operations, far north of Shekau's traditional base of power, were possibly the first ones carried out by the newly organized "Bakura Faction", a militia led by an individual only known as "Bakura".
+These operations, far north of Shekau's traditional base of power, were possibly the first ones carried out by the newly organized "Bakura Faction", a Boko Haram sub-unit led by Bakura Doro.
+Bakura served as Shekau's amir ul-fiya (zone commander) of Lake Chad and had earned a "reputation for shrewdness and independence".
 In June, ISWAP launched a series of attacks around Lake Chad, targeting Nigerian and Chadian forces.
 In response, the Chadian government decided to restore a "red zone" in Lac Region where it had previously banned fishing and grazing.
 This "red zone" had been intended to separate the rebels from the population and reduced their access to food, yet had been allowed to lapse.
 On 25 May, Shekau's Boko Haram faction released a video eulogizing dead fighters, one of whom was Man Chari (alias "Abu Sadiq al-Bamawi").
 Chari had been a high-ranking commander and long-time Shekau loyalist; analyst Jacob Zenn argued that Chari had probably been killed in combat.